mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-confidential-containers.rst

 - ``NVIDIA Device Plugin for Kubernetes`` -- to discover and advertise GPU resources to kubelet.
 - ``NVIDIA DGCM and DGCM Exporter`` -- to monitor GPUs.
 - ``NVIDIA MIG Manager for Kubernetes`` -- to manage MIG-capable GPUs.
+- ``Node Feature Discovery`` -- to detect CPU, kernel, and host features and label worker nodes.
 - ``NVIDIA GPU Feature Discovery`` -- to detect NVIDIA GPUs and label worker nodes.

 Node B receives the following software components: